 Do you enjoy singing with a group, mastering challenging choral works, improving your singing talent - and live in the Central Virginia area?

-If you are interested in joining us for Spring 2025—Johann Sebastian Bach's St John Passion—don't hesitate to contact us.
-Rehearsals begin Monday, January 13, 2025, at 7:00 p.m. at Duncan Memorial United Methodist Church in Ashland, VA.
-Register for the spring season 6:30-7:00 PM that evening.
-Concerts will be held Friday, May16 at 7:00 at Grace Baptist in Richmond, and Sunday, May 18 at 3pm at Duncan Memorial UMC in Ashland.
+If you are interested in joining us for Spring 2026, don't hesitate to contact us.
+Rehearsals begin Monday, Jan.
+17, at 7 p.m. at Duncan Memorial United Methodist Church in Ashland, VA.
+New members may register for the spring season from Jan.
+17-Feb 2.
+New members need to arrive at 6:30 p.m.

 Conductor Ryan J. Tibbetts began his tenure as the fourth Artistic Director and Conductor of the Central Virginia Masterworks Chorale in August 2015.
 Since 2015, he has also served as the Artistic Director of the Richmond Concert Chorale, and in 2017 he became Director of Music at St. Mary’s Episcopal Church, Goochland.